Eluo-dev/Movie_Correlation_Analysis/README.md

 - Which variables contribute to box office performance?

 ### Analysis
-- What were your findings?
+- What were your findings after analyzing the data?

 ### Conclusion
 - What do your findings mean?